-Ability to specify the Masking API version to be used when the version is omitted from the base path of the Masking API request's URL.
+Introducing the ability to specify the Masking API version to be used when the version is omitted from the base path of the Masking API request's URL.

 To reflect the API improvements mentioned above, the API version increased to 5.1.5 in this release.
-For a complete listing of version 5.1.5, see the Masking API Client page.
+For a complete listing of version 5.1.5, see Masking API Client.